 The Company has a line of credit agreement with a financial institution with maximum availability of \$750,000.
-The line of credit is secured by the Company's eligible accounts receivable and inventory and bears interest at varying rates, which at December 31, 2011 was prime plus 1.5%, with a floor of 5.0%.
-Interest expense was approximately \$3,200 for the year ended December 31, 2011.
+The line of credit is secured by the Company's eligible accounts receivable and inventory and bears interest at varying rates, which at December 31, 2012 and 2011 was prime plus 1.5%, with a floor of 5.0%.
+Interest expense was approximately \$17,350 and \$3,200 for the years ended December 31, 2012 and 2011, respectively.
 The effective rate of interest for the year was 5.0%.
-The line of credit, which was amended and renewed in October 2011, primarily to increase the borrowing base, matures in October 2012, and requires monthly payments of interest only.
+The line of credit, which was amended and renewed in August 2012, primarily to include borrowing against received domestic purchase orders, matures in August 2013, and requires monthly payments of interest only.
 The line of credit is co-signed by the Company's Chief Executive Officer and his spouse as guarantors.
-As of December 31, 2011, there were no amounts outstanding under the line of credit.
+As of December 31, 2012 and 2011, there were no amounts outstanding under the line of credit.